Lawn game: Ball games

 Many types and varieties of ball games exist.
 Several cultures have created forms of ball games.
 For example, the Maya and Aztec peoples played a ball game using a rubber ball.
 The Yanoama people in northwest Brazil played a game using a ball made from the bladder of a monkey, in which the ball would be hit upwards by participants, who would play the game in a circle.
 Bocce is typically played on a bocce court, and involves rolling a ball on the ground in efforts to place it near a smaller ball.
 Bowls involves rolling a ball toward a smaller target ball to make the rolled ball stop as close as possible to the target.
-Croquet involves hitting wooden or plastic with a mallet through a series of hoops.
+Croquet involves hitting wooden or plastic balls with a mallet through a series of hoops.
 Croquet became popular in England in the 1860s.
 In the United States, the game is governed by the National Croquet Association, which coordinates annual tournaments.
 Several variations of the game exist.
 Pétanque is a form of bowls and boules where the goal is to throw hollow metal balls as close as possible to a small wooden ball called a cochonnet (literally "piglet") or jack, while standing inside a circle with both feet on the ground.
 Pétanque has been described as "the world's most played form of bowls".
 Backyard golf is a game played in the United States that involves elements of golf.
 Golf balls or whiffle balls may be used, and targets may include lawn furniture, buckets and tree branches, among others.
 Sholf is a game that is a cross between table shuffleboard and golf.
 Players take turns putting golf balls into scoring zones printed on a putting green.